mmore500/mmore500.github.io/blog_professional/_posts/2020-01-26-emscripten-targz.md

 ---
 layout: post
-title:  "So You Want To Retrieve and Extract .tar.gz Archive with Empscripten"
+title:  "So You Want To Retrieve and Extract .tar.gz Archives with Empscripten"
 date:   2020-01-26
 no_toc: true
 ---